 If you are staying in Wollongong it’s only 35km to Kiama or 45mins by train.

-So there you go, out best tips for a day, or a week in Kiama.
+So there you go, our favourite things to do in Kiama whether you have a day, or a week to visit.
 What have we missed?
 Got any advice for our next visit?

 Want more Sydney Getaway ideas?